wp-plugins/groups/readme.txt

 Users - group membership is managed from the standard Users admin view.
 Users are automatically added to the _Registered_ group.
 You can add multiple users to other groups here and also remove them.

+### Integration in user profiles: ###

+Group memberships can be shown on the user profile page and edited by users who can *Administer groups*.

+This option is disabled by default and can be enabled under *Groups > Options > User profiles*.

 ### Sections in the 'Groups' menu: ###

 #### Groups ####